 One of the most vital tasks of a business owner is the proper compensation of employees for services rendered to the enterprise.
 Correct pay is an essential pillar of a healthy employer-employee relationship.
 It is not just a matter of fairness, but the consequences of failing to assess a worker’s pay immensely affect employee morale.
 Taking this into consideration, a business owner should consider it his obligation both to his employees and to the government to do payroll accurately and on time all the time.

-Enumerated below are the major pitfalls to avoid for trouble-free payroll management:
+Enumerated below are the top payroll mistakes to avoid for trouble-free payroll management:

 1. Inaccurate Valuation of Workers’ Wages

 With a lot of variables to take into consideration, like the number of hours logged, different rates per day or hour, number of paid leaves, absences, and holidays, to name a few, it is easy to get each employee’s pay wrong.
 Just too many numbers to juggle.
 To avoid miscalculations, here are a few guidelines for business owners to follow:

 - Avail of payroll software for correct calculations

 - Refresh on net pay calculations